Analytical Study on the Exposedness of Potential Positions for External Human-Machine Interfaces

-The following requirements must be met by the results in order to provide a specific visible area for the placement of eHMIs: \begin{enumerate} \item The resulting data must be as granular as possible, not just pointing at general parts of the car, but specifically highlighting what points of the vehicle were visible. \item Since vehicles are capable of blocking the view of each other from pedestrians (e.g. when vehicles are in a line), the software must be able to calculate all possible scenarios where this may happen and simulate all of them. \item Multiple vehicles of different sizes must be simulated to ensure the results are versatile and universal. \item Vehicles may come from four possible directions, respective to the sidewalk: two perpendicular to it, and two parallel to it.
+The following requirements must be met by the results in order to provide a specific visible area for the placement of eHMIs: \begin{enumerate} \item The raw data must be granular, not just pointing at general parts of the car, but showing how visible specific points on the surface of the vehicle are. \item Since pedestrians may find their view of a vehicle blocked by another (e.g. when vehicles are in a line), the software must be able to calculate all possible scenarios where this may happen and simulate them. \item Multiple vehicles of different sizes must be simulated, as different vehicle types may present different challenges and limitations for eHMI design. \item Vehicles may come from four possible directions, respective to the sidewalk: two perpendicular to it, and two parallel to it.
 The simulation must present cases where this can be explored. \end{enumerate}